Hogueras de Alicante

-History
+The Bonfires of Saint John (Hogueras de San Juan, Fogueres de Sant Joan) are a traditional and popular festival celebrated in the city of Alicante, Spain, from 19 to 24 June.
+The celebration ultimately stems from a tradition of bonfires for Saint John's Eve that can be found in many places, among them the Mediterranean coast of Spain, especially Catalonia, Galicia and the Valencian Community; in Alicante, it's the official and most important festivity in the city.
+It was officially declared as a Fiesta of International Tourist Interest in 1983 and a Bien de Interés Cultural in 2014.

+Background

-The festivals of Midsummer's Eve (St. John's Eve among Christians) have roots in ancient celebrations related to the summer solstice.
+Midsummer eve festivals (St. John's Eve among Christians) have roots in ancient celebrations related to the summer solstice.
 Bonfires were lit to protect against evil spirits which were believed to roam freely when the sun was turning southward again.
 In later years, witches were also thought to be on their way to meetings with other powerful beings.